Ryurex-Code/04-Automatic-Browsing/README.md

 * **Python 3.x**: This script is written in Python.
 We recommend using Python 3.8 or newer.
 You can download the latest version from the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)
 * **Microsoft Edge Browser**: The script specifically uses the Edge WebDriver.
 Please ensure you have Microsoft Edge installed on your Windows operating system.
 * **Microsoft Edge WebDriver**: Selenium requires a WebDriver to interface with the browser.
 You will need the `msedgedriver.exe` executable.
 It's crucial that the WebDriver version matches your installed Microsoft Edge browser version.
-    * **Automatic Installation**: Typically, when you run `click-here.bat` for the first time, it might prompt you or attempt to manage the WebDriver if it's missing or outdated (though manual download is more reliable for specific versions).
-    * **Manual Installation (Recommended)**: You can manually download the correct version of `msedgedriver.exe` from the official Microsoft Edge WebDriver page: [https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
-After downloading, place the `msedgedriver.exe` file into a directory that is included in your system's `PATH` environment variable, or simply place it in the same directory as your `app.py` script for easiest access.
+    * **Manual Installation (Recommended)**:
+        1.  **Check your Edge Browser Version**: Open Microsoft Edge, type `edge://settings/help` in the address bar, and press Enter.
+Note down your browser's version number (e.g., `125.0.2535.92`).
+        2.  **Download Edge WebDriver**: Go to the official Microsoft Edge WebDriver page: [https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
+Download the `msedgedriver.zip` file that matches your Edge browser's version.
+        3.  **Extract the WebDriver**: Once downloaded, **extract the `msedgedriver.exe` file** from the `.zip` archive.
+        4.  **Place the WebDriver**:
+            * **Option A (Recommended for simplicity)**: Place the extracted `msedgedriver.exe` file directly into the same directory as your `app.py` script.
+This is the easiest method for this project.
+            * **Option B (System-wide access)**: Place `msedgedriver.exe` into a dedicated folder (e.g., `C:\Program Files\Microsoft Edge\edgedriver_win64\`) and then add this folder to your system's `PATH` environment variable.
+This allows you to run `msedgedriver.exe` from any directory.
+                * To add to PATH:
+                    * Search for "Environment Variables" in the Windows search bar and select "Edit the system environment variables".
+                    * Click on "Environment Variables..." button.
+                    * Under "System variables", find and select the "Path" variable, then click "Edit...".
+                    * Click "New" and paste the path to your WebDriver folder (e.g., `C:\Program Files\Microsoft Edging\edgedriver_win64\`).
+                    * Click "OK" on all open windows to save the changes.
+You might need to restart your command prompt or IDE for changes to take effect.

 ---